 All students who are not native or primary speakers of English must demonstrate proficiency in English to be admitted to the School of Professional Development.
-Stony Brook University has established overall minimum English language competency requirements for admission to graduate study and additional, more stringent speak competency requirements for MAT.
-Students may be conditionally admitted without meeting some admission requirements, but under no circumstances may students teach in a class until they have met Stony Brook University's speak competency requirements.
+Stony Brook University has established overall minimum English language competency requirements for admission to graduate study.